 Preparing for your session

-You’ll get the most out of your online session with a little preparation.
+You’ll get the most out of your session with a little preparation.
 Here’s what we recommend:

 - Try to schedule your appointment so that you can draft beforehand, and leave enough time following your session to revise.
 You’ll want to put into practice what you learned.

-- Have materials related to your project accessible: a digital copy of your draft, any assignment prompts or feedback you’ve gotten, the texts you’re reading, and sources you’re considering using.
+- Have materials related to your project accessible: copies of your draft, any assignment prompts or feedback you’ve gotten, the texts you’re reading, and sources you’re considering using.

 - Read over your writing before your session.
 Try to identify the strong parts of your writing, as well as a few goals or areas that you’d like to work on.